argoproj/argo-cd/docs/developer-guide/running-locally.md

 ### Start local services

+Before starting local services, make sure you are present in `argocd` namespace.
 When you use the virtualized toolchain, starting local services is as simple as running

 ```bash
 make start